 The Alliance aims to foster the spirit of universality, and to privilege the primacy of original material in authentic interiors and buildings.
 Present day debates about, for example inclusiveness and colonialism, invite a fresh and critical look at precisely this group of museums and their relevance for society today.

 Cooperation between the present-day curators of these early universal museums will open up new research horizons based on long-established principles, providing keys to the study of museum histories, museological theories and the historical trajectories of collections and objects.

 Old-established museums embody the functions of both preserving antiquarian and early scientific collections and of engendering new interests.
 The Alliance’s agenda foresees the sharing of research as well as exhibitions (both actual and virtual), for the general public and for specialized audiences.

-The AEUM welcomes further institutional members and would be interested in contacting experts and researchers in our field of interest.
+The AEUM invites early universal museums from all over Europe from the 16 century up to 1800 to become a member and would be interested in contacting experts and researchers within the field of interest.

-Museo di Palazzo Poggi (University of Bologna, Italy)
+Museo di Palazzo Poggi (Bologna, Italy) Member since 2022